 How to get involved and build the union

 1. Publicise and promote the union - talk to your colleagues and share information through your professional networks, distribute PCU publicity at conferences and events.
-Add relevant events to the calendar and promote on the email discussion list, so that PCU can have a presence at events and build our network.

 Training: if you are in training, or working for a training institute, circulate publicity and talk about PCU to other students and staff - the Codes of Practice for training may be a useful way of initiating discussions.